rGunti/ServerToolkit/README.md

 # ServerToolkit

-A collection of scripts to manage servers @guntinet
+A collection of scripts to manage servers at guntinet.ch.

 ## Overview
 - `utils`: Utilities for other scripts to include (like logging and root-checking)
-- `update.sh`: Updates the scripts and
+- `update.sh`: Updates the scripts

+## License
+These scripts are provided for free under the terms of the [MIT License](./LICENSE) without any warranty.